meital1234/Gmail_Project/README.md

 - [Screenshots](#-screenshots)

 ## 📚 About
-This project extends Ex2 by adding a **Node.js/Express REST API** that integrates with the existing C++ Bloom Filter server over TCP.
-The system provides a comprehensive email management platform with blacklist filtering capabilities.
+This exercise is the third part of a multi-phase project building a full web-based Gmail-like mail system.
+In this part, we create a **Node.js + Express** web server using the **MVC architecture**, supporting **multi-threaded communication** with a backend C++ server (from Exercise 2).
+The API supports user authentication, mail management, labeling, blacklisting of URLs, and full CRUD operations.

 ### Key Features
-- 🔐 **User Management** - Registration, authentication with JWT tokens
+- 🔐 **User Management** - Registration, authentication with tokens (not validated yet at this stage)
 - 📧 **Mail Management** - Send, retrieve, update, delete, and search emails
 - 🏷️ **Label Management** - Organize emails with custom labels
 - 🚫 **Blacklist Management** - URL filtering via Bloom Filter with persistence
-- 🐳 **Containerized Deployment** - One-command setup with Docker Compose
-- 🧪 **Test-Driven Development** - Comprehensive test coverage
 - 🏗️ **SOLID Principles** - Clean, maintainable architecture

 ## 🏗️ Architecture